jnblanchet/CoralMe/README.md

 - [JavaScript JSON RPC 2.0 jQuery Plugin](https://github.com/datagraph/jquery-jsonrpc) (For remote calls from the web app demo)

+# License
-# LicenseThe CoralMe source code (src dir) is licensed under the GNU GENERAL PUBLIC license.
+The CoralMe source code (src dir) is licensed under the GNU GENERAL PUBLIC license.
 Each library (lib dir) have their own license (see license files).